addo47/AbilityBots/README.md

     * *MessageContext* provides fast accessors for the **chatId**, **user** and the underlying **update**.
 It also conforms to the specifications of the basic API.
 * *.post()* - the logic executed **after** your main action finishes execution

-It would be a total nightmare to write something similar with the basic API, here's a snippet of how this would look like with the plain basic API.
+It would be quite verbose to write something similar with the basic API, here's a snippet of how this would look like with the plain basic API.

 ```java
    @Override